 MBA Prerequisite Requirements

 Four courses in the MBA program suggest prospective students without sufficient prior academic training to complete preparation materials: MBA 502 Managing Accounting Information requires Principles of Accounting (ACC 211) or an equivalent course; MBA 503 Managing in the Business Environment requires Microeconomics (ECO 215) or an equivalent course; MBA 505 Managing People requires Principles of Management (MGT 300) or an equivalent course; and MBA 506 Managing Finance and Capital requires Business Finance (FIN 315) or an equivalent course.
 The principle is that all students entering the classroom are appropriately prepared.
 We strongly recommend that all applicants, but especially those without business background or training, successfully complete the prerequisite requirements.
 Applicants may fulfill the prerequisite requirements by completing the undergraduate courses or self-study courses available from the University Bookstore.
 All applicants should check with the MCOB Office of Graduate Programs for clarification.

 Requirements for Regular Standing

+Applicants with a grade point average of 3.0 or higher are given Regular Standing on entry into the program.
 A Provisional Admission student will qualify for Regular Standing upon completion of a minimum of nine semester hours taken for graduate credit (500 level) toward degree requirements provided at least a "B" average is maintained in all such work attempted.